saidben0/gh-actions-genai/README.md

 }
 ```

-Step#8: Add a new job in Batch yaml workflow to deploy the Batch data pipeline into the new AWS Account
+Step#8: Add a new job `prod-use1` in Batch yaml workflow to deploy the Batch data pipeline into the `prod` AWS Account
 ```yaml
 name: Batch Pipeline